Group of people looking at the futuristic user interface.

 Extracurricular and Experiential Learning

-• Gain an academic and professional edge by joining the St. John’s Association for Computing Machinery student chapter moderated by Joan E. DeBello, EdD., Associate Professor.
-Members organize cultural and social activities that include training sessions and industry nights.
-They also regularly participate in national coding competitions.
+• Enhance your academic and professional edge by joining the St. John’s Association for Computing Machinery (ACM) student chapter, led by Joan E. DeBello, EdD, Associate Professor.
+Members engage in cultural and social activities, including training sessions and industry nights, and actively participate in national coding competitions.

 • To learn more and view our events, please visit our SJU ACM Student Chapter page.

-• You also may be eligible for one of the many honor societies available in the Collins College of Professional Studies and at the University.
-For example, the Collins College of Professional Studies Honor Society recognizes undergraduates who demonstrate academic excellence and involvement in campus, church, or community activities.
-For more information, please contact Joan E. DeBello, EdD, Associate Professor, at [email protected] or 718-990-2032.
+• You may qualify for the Collins College of Professional Studies Honor Society, which recognizes undergraduates who demonstrate academic excellence and active involvement in campus or community activities.
+For more details, please contact Joan E. DeBello, EdD, Associate Professor, at [email protected] or 718-990-2032.

 Interested in Computing & Technology , but not sure if Computer Science, Bachelor of Science is right for you?